NevoleMarek/NI-SCR-assignment/README.md

 ## Description

 This repository contains the exam project for the "NI-SCR" course of Statistical analysis of time series at FIT CTU in Prague for the academic year 22/23.
 The goal of the project is to analyze a given time series dataset using statistical methods and techniques.
 The project should include an exploration of the data, identifying patterns and trends, and making predictions.
-The implementation should be in Python and use appropriate libraries such as NumPy, Pandas and Scikit-learn.

 ## Usage